 First—What is Brave?

-- To avoid re-making a browser from the ground up, Brave used the same technology as Chrome (the chromium browser engine) while making small tweaks to increase speed, privacy, and security.
+- Instead of re-making a browser from the ground up, Brave used the same technology as Chrome (the chromium engine) while making small tweaks to increase speed, privacy, and security.

 - Unlike Chrome, Brave blocks ads and trackers by default.